Friday, July 14, 2017

 Accurate weather forecasting, island-style

-Good morning from Isla - what's the weather today?
+Good morning - what's the weather today?

 Our weather forecast for the next ten days is a chance of a thunderstorm, with temperatures ranging from 31 degrees Celsius to 36 degrees Celsius.
 That’s hot!